top of page

 The noun 'aberration' has its etymological origins in Latin, specifically from the word 'aberratio.'
 This Latin term is derived from the verb 'aberrare,' where 'ab' means 'away from,' and 'errare' means 'to wander' or 'to go astray.'
 Therefore, 'aberratio' originally denoted the act of wandering away from a path or straying off course.
 Over time, this concept of deviation from a expected or prescribed path evolved into the broader meaning of a departure from what is considered normal, expected, or typical.
 In modern usage, 'aberration' signifies a deviation from the norm, whether in behavior, thought, or circumstance.
 The etymology of 'aberration' thus highlights its connection to the idea of going astray or deviating from a standard or expected course, underscoring its connotation of something unusual or atypical.

-Quiz: Find the meaning of aberration
+Find the correct meaning of the noun aberration:

 Try Again!